Golf Handicap Index® Explained

 Frequently Asked Questions

-• What is a handicap?
+What is a Handicap Index?

 Not all golfers are created equal, but with the golf handicap system, they can all compete with one another on an equal basis.
 For example, Tom’s average score is 80 and Meaghan’s average score is 95.
 With the handicap system, Tom ‘gives’ Meaghan a calculated number of strokes to level the playing field such that either of them has the same chance to win.